sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 - Set expiry of Unix created users to 'never'

-- Apply firewall rules for SAP NW (optional - no by default)
+- Apply firewall rules for SAP NW (optional - false by default)

 ## Tags

 With the following tags, the role can be called to perform certain activities only:
-- tag `sap_swpm_generate_inifile`: Only create the sapinst inifile.
+- tag `sap_swpm_generate_inifile`: Only create the sapinst inifile, without running most of the preinstall steps.
   This can be useful for checking if the inifile is created as desired.
 - tag `sap_swpm_sapinst_commandline`: Only show the sapinst command line.
 - tag `sap_swpm_pre_install`: Perform all preinstallation steps, then exit.
 - tag `sap_swpm_setup_firewall`: Only perform the firewall preinstallation settings (but only if variable `sap_swpm_setup_firewall` is set to `true`).